 Picking between wedding venues is a big deal.
 It’s expensive.
 It sets the tone.
 It’s the “meat” in the wedding sandwich, if you will.
-As a wedding planner who has seen clients regret their venue choices, or become incredibly overwhelmed with the venue booking process, I have a few tips—and a LOT of important questions to ask—that will help you figure out how to choose a wedding venue that is the best fit for you.
+It’s also an incredibly overwhelming process.
+How can you possibly find a venue that A) you can afford, B) you actually like, C) is convenient for your guests, and D) isn’t already booked?
+(Hint: it is possible.)
+That’s why we teamed up with Wedgewood Weddings to go over a few tips—and a LOT of important questions to ask—that will help you figure out how to choose a wedding venue that is the best fit for you.

-A Word of Warning: The most frustrating part of finding a venue is the initial research.
+The most frustrating part of finding a venue is the initial research.
 Much like the college application process, venues and their websites are all completely different.
 They offer a variety of information in various places, and sometimes they don’t offer any information at all, which is even more fun.
 Try not to get too frustrated by this.
-If you can’t find answers on a venue’s site, use the spreadsheet below to reach out with your questions via email.
+If you can’t find answers on a venue’s site, use the spreadsheet to track what info you still need and reach out with your questions via email.
 Often venues are stingy with info online, but if approached, they have a marketing packet ready to share that has a lot of the initial information you are looking for.

 - Name of Venue